 Unicorn macarons are definitely good but unicorns with rainbow horns hanging onto a cupcake topped with cotton candy are GREAT!
 Ever since I created Tri-color Unicorn Macarons over the holidays, I’ve been thinking of new ways to incorporate this magical creature into my creations.
 Another project I did was the Double Unicorn Macarons which was a collaboration with Christina’s Cupcakes |(see it here) .
 Today’s project is unicorns hanging onto one of the most photogenic treats out there – sweet pink cupcakes!
 I think it has everything I ever wanted in Macaron Art.

-How I Prepare Multiple Batter Colors
+How to Prepare Multiple Batter Colors

 You’ll need to prepare three sets of batters using my Best French Macaron Recipe.
 Pay attention to the ingredients for the pink batter, you’ll need a little bit more of it.
 For macaron art, I like to prepare different sets of batter separately instead of dividing them up into small amounts and folding in the color.
 I think there is too much room for mistakes that way.
 Over folding is a big concern since you’re adding colour to the finished meringue and not during the whipping process.
 I prefer to prepare different batters the longer and more reliable way.
 After all, it’s macaron art.
 It requires patience to realize the vision.
 Plus, you will realize very quickly that there will be much more tears in the kitchen when you’ve spent lots of precious time piping your little works of art only to find that they don’t bake properly.